Code-the-Dream-School/web-basics-1-week-2-Evdemid/README.md

 12. Checkout your master branch.
 Run 'git pull origin master'.

 13. High five the monitor if when viewing your master branch you have all of your changes from the setup branch.

-STRETCH GOAL: Append a message from your javascript file into your index.html as an h4 tag.